-Playboy's Digital Subscriptions and Content today comprise adult content offerings and licensed gaming products.
+Our Digital Subscriptions and Content today comprise adult content offerings and licensed gaming products.

-Playboy-branded digital content offerings reach more than 135,000 subscribers across Playboy-managed digital subscription offerings, including PlayboyPlus.com and Playboy.tv.
-The Playboy Channel is offered through leading MSOs (multiple-system operators) around the globe, including AT&T, Cablevision, Charter, Comcast, Cox, DirecTV, Dish, Time Warner and Verizon.
-Pursuant to its agreements with the
+Playboy-branded digital content offerings reach more than 135,000 subscribers across Playboymanaged digital subscription offerings, including PlayboyPlus.com and Playboy.tv.
+The Playboy Channel is offered through leading MSOs (multiple-system operators) around the globe, including AT&T, Cablevision,

-MSOs, Playboy programs the Playboy Channel and typically receives a royalty based on the numbers of subscribers to the Channel.
+Charter, Comcast, Cox, DirecTV, Dish, Time Warner and Verizon.
+Pursuant to its agreements with the MSOs, Playboy programs the Playboy Channel and typically receives a royalty based on the numbers of subscribers to the Channel.

-Playboy's digital gaming offerings include real-money and social gaming offerings with leading digital gaming companies Scientific Games and Microgaming.
+Our digital gaming offerings include real-money and social gaming offerings with leading digital gaming companies Scientific Games and Microgaming.

-During the year ended December 31, 2020, Playboy's Digital Subscriptions and Content segment contributed \$20.9 million in revenue and operating income of \$9.5 million.
+During the quarter ended March 31, 2021, our Digital Subscriptions and Content segment contributed \$5.6 million in revenue and operating income of \$3 million.
+During the year ended December 31, 2020, our Digital Subscriptions and Content segment contributed \$20.9 million in revenue and operating income of \$9.5 million.